Skrba1917/react-travel-helper/README.md

 I've worked with Travel Advisor (RapidAPI), used hooks, functional based components, axios, materialUI...

-Some of the options are: checking out restaurants, hotels, attractions around you, visiting site of selected place, navigating through world map to see other places, detailed info about all types of places and more.
+Some of the options are: checking out restaurants, hotels, attractions around you, visiting website of selected place, visiting Trip Advisor of selected place, navigating through world map to see other places, detailed info (rating, location, phone, reviews) of all types of places and more.

 Website is deployed on Netlify.